dagainz/Correlator/docs/quickstart.md

 This process:

 - Creates the network *correlator-net* to help facilitate network access from the OpenSSH container.
-- Exposes TCP port 514 in the container to port 5140 on the network
+- Publishes TCP port 5140 on the host to map to the same port in the container.
 - Creates a volume named correlator to store non-static files such as configuration, any capture files, and the persistence store